If you enjoy www.victorianlondon.org why not ...

 responsibilities as the father.

-Mother and Child.- A mother has not any
+Mother and Child.- A mother has not any power over her

-having a right to the custody of her children till they are of age.
+a right to the custody of her children till they are of age.
 She cannot,

 however, appoint a guardian by her will, as she is not mentioned in the statute